yungclee/Black-Friday-Sales/README.md

 # Black-Friday-Sales

-Black Friday is the Friday following by the Thanksgiving, celebrated each year in the third Thursday in November, in the United State.
-Once every year, retailers and store owners offer great promotions for almost every items to boost the sale amount and take this chance to clear inventory.
+Black Friday is the Friday following by the Thanksgiving.
+Retailers and store owners offer great promotions for almost every items to boost the sale amount and take this chance to clear inventory.
 For buyers, this is the deal of the year